abusedmedia/Presenta-WWW/content/blog/alternative-to-apitemplate.md

 ---
-title: "PRESENTA: an Alternative to BannerBear"
+title: "PRESENTA: an Alternative to ApiTemplate"
 category: comparison
 ---